 The Five Stages of Strength and Talent Development

 Each of has unique gifts and talents (Capaccione & Van Pelt, 1996).
 These may be inborn or may be learned early in life.
-These things may seem so easy and natural to us that we don’t recognize them as something special that we have to offer.
-If we’re lucky, during childhood these are appreciated by others who support us in cultivating them.
-For some of us, well-meaning adults who hope to assure our later success in life may discourage us from pursuing our interests.
-In that event, we may find ourselves in adulthood seeking ways to re-connect with our true selves, in order to find and to use our inherent and unique strengths and talents.
+These may seem so easy and natural to us that we don’t recognize them as special gifts to ourselves and others.
+If we’re lucky, during our childhoods others appreciated our gifts and supported us in cultivating them.
+Some of us though, were discouraged from pursuing these interests.
+In that case, as adults we may find ourselves seeking ways to re-connect with our true selves, in order to find and to use our unique strengths and talents.

 - Inviting and invoking: Ask for a strength or talent we value, seek it through writing or visual arts.

-- Identifying and clarifying the strength or talent: Name the strength or talent, for example, “creative problem solver, “ and then write a story that shows how we use that strength or talent.
+- Identifying and clarifying the strength or talent: Name the strength or talent, for example, “creative problem solver” and then describe how that strength or talent is used in our lives.

-- Claiming and receiving the strength or talent: Acknowledge to ourselves and others that we possess this strength or talent and accept it as part of who we are.
+- Claiming and receiving the strength or talent: Acknowledge to self and others that we possess this strength or talent and accept it as part of who we are.

 - Honoring and practicing the strength or talent: We exercise the strength or talent to improve and strengthen it.